HO-CTO/sre-monitoring-as-code/example-apps/sre-demo-java-app/README.md

 # sre-demo-java-app

-This project is for use testing custom metrics from a Java application against the [Monitoring-as-code framework](https://github.com/ho-cto/sre-monitoring-as-code).
+This project is for use testing custom metrics from a Java application againt the [Monitoring-as-code framework](https://github.com/ho-cto/sre-monitoring-as-code).

 ## How to build